 Milligan is an athletic powerhouse in the Appalachian Athletic Conference (AAC) and National Association of Intercollegiate Athletics (NAIA), with 18 intercollegiate sports.
-Since 1995, Milligan has won more than 42 conference titles and made 48 national tournament appearances.
 In 2003, the college won its first national championship in the women's 5000 meters at the NAIA Indoor Track and Field National Championships.
 The college maintains high standards for its athletes and has produced numerous All-Americans, All-Conferences, and Academic All-American players.
 Men's sports include baseball, basketball, cheerleading, cross country, golf, soccer, swimming, tennis, and track and field.
 Women's sports include basketball, cheerleading, cross country, soccer, softball, swimming, tennis, track and field, and volleyball.

-Spiritual Life

-Church Affiliation
+Spiritual Life Church Affiliation

-Throughout its history Milligan College has maintained an active relationship to the Stone-Campbell movement of the 19th century (nondenominational Christian churches/churches of Christ) - a religious movement committed to the restoration of New Testament Christianity and the unity of all believers.
+Throughout its history Milligan College has maintained an active relationship to the Stone-Campbell movement of the 19th century (non-denominational Christian churches/churches of Christ) - a religious movement committed to the restoration of New Testament Christianity and the unity of all believers.